 The Theodore Edson Parker Foundation of Lowell, MA has funded a pilot project that will enable the preservation and continuation of Cambodian classical music heritage.
-The goals are: (1) build the capacity of the Lowell Public Schools to instruct students in traditional Cambodian classical music through providing professional development to 20 K-12 music faculty and purchasing instruments required for performing the classical music; (2) support live performances of Cambodian classical music through training three local Cambodian folk musicians who will then be able to perform classical Cambodian music at celebrations, provide private instruction, and support performances by the Angkor Dance Company, a well-established and highly valued ensemble dedicated to preserving the Cambodian classical dance tradition; and (3) Introduce Cambodian classical music to middle and high school students and greater Lowell residents through an MCC Music Outreach Workshop and Concert Performance.
+With the collaboration of Song Heng, Master Cambodian Musician, MCC and the Lowell Public Schools, the grant will enable us to: (1) build the capacity of the Lowell Public Schools to instruct students in traditional Cambodian classical music through providing professional development to 20 K-12 music faculty and purchasing instruments required for performing the classical music; (2) support live performances of Cambodian classical music through training three local Cambodian folk musicians who will then be able to perform classical Cambodian music at celebrations, provide private instruction, and support performances by the Angkor Dance Company, a well-established and highly valued ensemble dedicated to preserving the Cambodian classical dance tradition; and (3) Introduce Cambodian classical music to middle and high school students and greater Lowell residents through an MCC Music Outreach Workshop and Concert Performance.

-Middlesex is completing its report of a 3-year project funded through a U.S. Department of Education Title VI Undergraduate International Studies and Foreign Language grant.
-This project aims at developing a model for “fast-tracking” the integrated development of Chinese language and area studies programs at undergraduate-serving colleges and universities.
+Middlesex has completed its 3-year project funded through a U.S. Department of Education Title VI Undergraduate International Studies and Foreign Language grant.
+This project aimed to develop a model for “fast-tracking” the integrated development of Chinese language and area studies programs at undergraduate-serving colleges and universities.

-Partner institutions in the project are: Johnson County Community College (KS); Middlesex Community College (MA); Portland Community College (OR); University of North Carolina, Asheville; University of Texas, El Paso; and Mercer University (GA).
+Partner institutions in the project were: Johnson County Community College (KS); Middlesex Community College (MA); Portland Community College (OR); University of North Carolina, Asheville; University of Texas, El Paso; and Mercer University (GA).

-ASDP has been awarded a 3-year grant by the National Endowment for the Humanities (NEH) as part of its Bridging Cultures at Community Colleges initiative.
+ASDP was awarded a 3-year grant by the National Endowment for the Humanities (NEH) as part of its Bridging Cultures at Community Colleges initiative.
 The focus is to assist 45 faculty members at 15 community colleges (organized in 5 different geographic clusters on the US mainland) to develop courses, programs and outreach activities related to cultural diversity in Asia, with a primary focus on China and Southeast Asia.
-The project includes a 10-day Summer Symposium, Distinguished Lecture with Kathy Foley (see right), mentoring visits, a series of 2-day workshops in 2013, an online research conference and a final lessons-learned conference (this Nov.).
-Middlesex is leader of a cluster that includes Bristol and Quinsigamond Community Colleges.
+The project included a 10-day Summer Symposium, Distinguished Lecture with Kathy Foley (see right), mentoring visits, a series of 2-day workshops in 2013, an online research conference and a final lessons-learned conference (this Nov.).
+Middlesex was leader of a cluster that included Bristol and Quinsigamond Community Colleges.

-Deliverables include East Asia and South East Asia Certificates, new courses, 2-4 week modules, film series, multiple campus events, common book forums, Faculty/Student/Community Outreach, and an e-portfolio blog for discussion and RLO resources.
+Deliverables included East Asia and South East Asia Certificates, new courses, 2-4 week modules, film series, multiple campus events, common book forums, Faculty/Student/Community Outreach, and an e-portfolio blog for discussion and RLO resources.

-The goal of the Middlesex Community College (MCC) project"s Found in Translation: Humanities Education Developing Cultural Translators’ Democratic Commitment is to create learning experiences through humanities content that will educate our diverse students to be people who can effectively function at the intersections of cultures and communities.
-MCC seeks to empower students to manage successfully their responsibilities as “translators” between communities and cultures.
-We intend to raise students’ awareness of the varying cultural and community contexts within which democratic dialogue can occur and support them in becoming effective change agents within their own spheres of influence.
-Doing this within the context of the humanities will also enable our students to connect this important work on the local level to their roles as citizens in a complex multicultural democracy and a globally interdependent world.
+The goal of the Middlesex Community College (MCC) project's Found in Translation: Humanities Education Developing Cultural Translators’ Democratic Commitment was to create learning experiences through humanities content that would educate our diverse students to be people who can effectively function at the intersections of cultures and communities.
+The grant work empowered students to manage successfully their responsibilities as “translators” between communities and cultures.
+It raised students’ awareness of the varying cultural and community contexts within which democratic dialogue can occur, and it supported them in becoming effective change agents within their own spheres of influence.
+Doing this within the context of the humanities enabled our students to connect this important work on the local level to their roles as citizens in a complex multicultural democracy and a globally interdependent world.
 Themes supported by the MCC project are:

 - Giving voice to difference